ioBanker/docs.bitshares.build/LP-tec.md

 - pool taker fees, contributed to the pool token holders

 ### Deposit
 Both assets are needed in equal amounts at the current pool price.
+Deposit increases the amount of pool tokens.

-#### MPA
+#### Market Pegged Asset
 Liquidity Pools, which use a (Market Pegged Asset)/Collateral pair, can be used to stake a long, neutral or short position.

 ##### Example: 1.19.66 - HONEST.BTCBTSMM